45 Tips That Will Help You Live to 100—and Love It!

 Find out more ways your home might be making you sick.

 People with low levels of this vitamin appear to have a higher rate of death.
 A supplement doesn’t guarantee you’ll live longer, but a study in The BMJ found evidence that it may lower the risk of death from cancer.

 Find out the 13 essential vitamins your body needs to stay healthy.

 Manage your temperature

 Heat waves and cold snaps can be life-threatening, especially as you age.
 If you live in a community that is prone to either extreme (or both—this is Canada, after all), heed weather warnings and stay indoors if you need to.

-Next, check out our tips on how to be happy!
+Now that you know how to live to 100, check out our science-backed tips on how to be happy.